Skip to content

 Bind for 0.0.0.0:23798 failed: port is already allocated

-This error indicates that you have another instance of Subsquid running somewhere else.
+This error indicates that you have another instance of SQD running somewhere else.
 You can stop that gracefully with the command sqd down or by pressing the Stop button next to the container in Docker Desktop.

 Error: connect ECONNREFUSED 127.0.0.1:23798